K3 (group): The new K3 (2015-2021)

 On 18 March 2015 Damen, Verbeke and Huisman announced through a press conference that they were all leaving the group stating "since we started, we knew there would be a time which we would feel that it was the accurate moment to stop; well, that moment is now present".
 K3's label has announced that they'll look for new members in late 2015.
 A second audition television show, K3 Zoekt K3, premiered in autumn to find the new K3 members.
-On 6 November 2015 Hanne Verbruggen, Klaasje Meijer and Marthe De Pillecyn had been chosen as Karen, Kristel and Josje's successors (respectively) and would become the new K3.
+On 6 November 2015 Hanne Verbruggen, Klaasje Meijer and Marthe De Pillecyn had been chosen as Damen, Verbeke and Huisman's successors (respectively) and would become the new K3.
 They were chosen from 6,081 girls.

 From autumn 2015, the old and the new K3 went on tour together.
-For Karen, Kristel and Josje this was a farewell tour, for the new trio it was the start of their new career.
+For Damen, Verbeke and Huisman this was a farewell tour, for the new trio it was the start of their new career.
 The tour with double occupancy was a great success and was extended, there was also a special 'adult evening show' with standing room.
 Kristel Verbeke became the manager of the new K3 for the first 2 years.